raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ## BETA setup instructions
 These instructions assume that you are familiar with manual firmware and bootloader updates and understand how to revert to a previous version if you want to revert the changes.
 If not, please wait until the features are available in a full Raspbian release image.

+### Check that the USB mass storage device works under Linux
+Before attempting to boot from a USB mass storage device it is advisible to verify that the device works correctly under Linux.
+Boot using an SD card and plug in the USB mass storage device.
+This should appears as a removable drive.

+This is especially important with USB SATA adapters which may be supported by the bootloader in mass storage mode but fail if Linux selects [USB Attached SCSI - UAS](https://en.wikipedia.org/wiki/USB_Attached_SCSI) mode.

+See this [forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=245931) about UAS and how to add [usb-storage.quirks](https://www.kernel.org/doc/html/v5.0/admin-guide/kernel-parameters.html) to workaround this issue.

 ### Update the bootloader
 * From a standard Raspbian SD card boot:
 ```